 He has been a finalist in the prestigious International ARC Salon Competition, and has won numerous artistic awards, grants, and featured in various publications, magazine articles, television and film.
 His work can be found in many private and public collections around the world and on exhibition in various art museums and galleries internationally.
 Recent exhibitions have included 33 Contemporary Gallery, Zhou B. Art Center, The Museo Arte Contemporanea Sicilia, Tampa Museum of Art, Peninsula Museum of Art, Six Summit Gallery, RH Gallery, as well as other exhibitions located in Italy, Australia, London, and in Japan.

-He works from his studio based in Brooklyn, New York.
+He works from his studio based in Brooklyn, New York and is an Artist Member of The Salmagundi Club.